skolmer/i18n-tag-schema/README.md

 ## Preprocessors

-This libaray has support for custom preprocessors.
+This library has support for custom preprocessors.
 It ships with a typescript preprocessor out of the box.
-Please make sure 'typescript' npm package is installed if you want to parse typescript code.
+Please make sure `typescript` npm package is installed if you want to parse typescript code.

 ```
 $ i18n-tag-schema ./src -e ./typescript.ts -p ./preprocessors/typescript -f \.ts